ChrisEs146/TrackU-API/README.md

 ## TrackU API

 The API was created using Node js, Express and MongoDb with Mongoose.
-Feel free to check the [documentation](https://tracku-api.cyclic.app/api-docs/) and give it a try.

 It allows users to create an account and perform a set of actions like signing in, updating the username, changing the password and deleting the account.